allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 ### Testing scenarios

 Now that we have a baseline for comparison, we're set to evaluate it against the outcomes of various scenarios.
-To ensure the tests are comparable, we'll maintain a constant parallelism across all tests, specifically using 200 goroutines.
+To ensure the tests are comparable, we'll maintain constant parallelism across all tests, specifically using 200 goroutines.
 The variables that will differ across scenarios include:

 * **Total Number of Sub-Documents**: This determines the overall size of the sample document, as the document's size is directly related to the number of sub-documents it contains.